 Date: 26 May 2015Copyright © David Boettcher 2005 - 2024 all rights reserved.

 I make additions and corrections to this web site frequently, but because they are buried somewhere on one of the pages the changes are not very noticeable, so I decided to create this blog section to highlight new material.
 Here below you will find part of one of the pages that I have either changed or added to significantly.

-During the Great War many officers and men serving at the front wore wristwatches, which were much more convenient in the cramped conditions of the trenches than officially issued pocket watches.
-This was the first large scale use by men of wristwatches, items that had previously been considered rather effeminate, and a number of designs of "guards" or "protectors" to shield the fragile glass from knocks and bumps were produced, which today are often called "shrapnel guards".
-The section reproduced here about these guards is from my page about Great War trench watches.
+During World War One many officers and men serving at the front wore wristwatches, which were much more convenient in the cramped conditions of the trenches than pocket watches.
+This was the first large scale use by men in intensive combat of wristwatches and a number of designs of "guards" or "protectors" to protect the fragile glass from knocks and bumps were produced, which today are often called "shrapnel guards".
+The section reproduced here about these guards is from my page about World War One trench watches.

-An alternative to the unbreakable or UB crystal, for a watch with a glass crystal that had been purchased before the war or before UB crystals became available in 1916, was a metal grill or mesh that covered the crystal but still allowed the time to be read.
-These slipped onto the wrist strap, and had criss cross bars or metal domes pierced with round or shaped holes that allowed the wearer to read the time through the holes.
+To protect the crystal of a wristwatch, metal grills or meshes were created that covered the crystal but still allowed the time to be read.
+These were held in place by the wrist strap, and had criss cross bars or metal domes pierced with round or shaped holes that allowed the wearer to read the time through the holes.

 Levi sterling silver guard